 Norway is full of fjords, high mountains, unspoilt nature and clear blue waters.
 As an active vacationer you have a choice, walking is the pinnacle here.
 That is why we listed seven random heavenly hikes for you.

-Wherever you are in Norway, you can hike beautifully.
+Wherever you want to be in Norway, cabins in nature can be easily found on the internet nowadays.
 The conditions are perfect, because routes are clearly indicated everywhere.
 More so, in Norway you can camp for free anywhere you like, so you can settle down in the most beautiful places for both short and longer hikes.
 The best travel time is from May to August.
 A selection of the many beautiful hiking areas in the country.

 Dovrefjell is a mecca for flora and fauna lovers.
 The area Northwest of Rondane, in the middle of the country, is characterized by wide open plains interspersed with a swamp landscape.
 It is therefore a suitable breeding area for birds and also the only place in Europe where the impressive musk oxen still roam freely.

 The village of Kongsvoll is often used as a base for hikers.
 From this place you have the choice of various day trips or multi-day hikes.
 Dovrefjell is especially recommended for birdwatchers and people who want to relax.

 Deep blue water surrounded by snowy peaks and dark green forests.
 The Aurlandsfjord is one of Norway’s most popular areas and it may be clear why.
 This UNESCO protected fjord is known for the beautiful hiking trails that take you along the many waterfalls.
 The crashing water creates a fairytale effect and makes every hike an unforgettable experience.

 The literal highlight of the walk is the Stegastein.
 From this vantage point, at an altitude of 650 meters, you look out over the entire fjord and it becomes clear immediately why Norway is so popular.